BlackOpsOne/BO1-Microsoft-Changes/README.md

 ![image](https://github.com/user-attachments/assets/a9956737-d8da-4243-b9f7-66e48ae81353)

 ## Config
-- You can not edit the config as easily anymore, you need to edit some other files to get it to work.
+- You can not edit the config as easily anymore, it will reset upon opening the game.
 - Setting the config to read only mode will give you an `XGameSaveFilesGetFolderWithUiResult` error.

 ## Multiplayer
 - The leaderboards appear to still have the developer/testing team stats on them.
-- On the map "Jungle", the swamp is now completely blocked off with a fence as well as a rock next to the ladder walkway.

 ## Miscellaneous
-- Connecting to a lobby on Zombies does not work.
-- FPS will noticably decrease when all 24 zombies are on the map and being looked at.
+- FPS will noticably decrease when all zombies are on the map.
 - Insta kill rounds exist on the rounds that they normally do.
+- Punkbuster runs with the game, likely modified, remains open in the background even after the game is closed.